mattj-io/query_meetup/README.md

     sheet_name: test.xlsx
 ```

+client_id - the key for your Oauth Consumer

+client_secret - the secret for your Oauth Consumer

+email - the email registered with Meetup.com account

-api_key - a valid API key for Meetup.com
+password - the password for your Meetup.com account

+redirect_uri - the Redirect URI that you registered for your Oauth Consumer

 radius - radius around the search cities